 The Nightmare Before Christmas

 Halloween and Christmas collide into a full-blown catastrophe in The Nightmare Before Christmas.
 So our choice is a California white blend to balance the chaos.
-Our favorite blends of the moment feature a significant Viognier component, which pairs well with anything pumpkin, from breads to ravioli.
-Even jack-o-lantern carving.
+Our favorite blend of the moment combines sweet and dry white wine grapes, making it food-friendly and fun-friendly, especially for jack-o-lantern carving.

 There’s children throwing snowballs, instead of throwing heads, they’re busy building toys and absolutely no one’s dead.Jack Skellington, Nightmare Before Christmas